Deputation/instrumentation_callbacks/README.md

 ## instrumentation_callbacks
 Instrumentation callbacks are quite a fun undocumented part of Windows.
 All the code in this repository is released under the MIT license.
+This repository uses google style C++.

 # What are they?
 Instrumentation callbacks will let you handle all syscalls (and exceptions!) dispatched by a process on which you placed a callback.